Frank Gore: 2004 season

 Gore returned from his ACL injury to lead the Miami backfield in carries, rushing yards, and rushing touchdowns.
 In the regular season opener against Florida State, he recorded the game-winning 18-yard touchdown run in overtime.
 He recorded three games with over 100 rushing yards, including a 195-yard performance against Virginia on October 13.
 He finished the season with 197 carries for 945 rushing yards and eight rushing touchdowns.

-In 28 total games with the Hurricanes, Gore rushed 380 times for 1,975 yards (a 5.7 rushing average) and seventeen touchdowns.
+In 28 total games with the Hurricanes, Gore rushed 348 times for 1,975 yards (a 5.7 rushing average) and seventeen touchdowns.
 When his college career was finished, Gore's 1,975 yards ranked seventh on the school's career-record list and his seventeen touchdowns were tied for tenth.
 He also caught 25 passes for 225 yards (9.8 avg), returned two kickoffs for 48 yards and recorded five tackles on special teams.

 Collegiate statistics

-Frank Gore was inducted into the University of Miami Sports Hall of Fame in 2018.
+Gore was inducted into the University of Miami Sports Hall of Fame in 2018.